 We crossed the Place des Vosges to get to the Rue des Francs Bourgeois.
 This is a rather small street with lots of boutiques and other shops.
 If you follow this street all the way until the end (which we did after making a little detour to get lunch) you'll see the Centre Pompidou right in front of you.

-I can honestly say this weekend was a success.
+I can honestly say this trip to Paris for the weekend was a success.
 Five girls on a city trip without even the slightest argument.
 We kicked ass!

-When we originally planned our girls weekend to Paris there would be six of us going, so I looked on Booking.com for a hostel/hotel where we could all stay within a certain budget.
+When we originally planned our girls weekend to Paris there would be six of us going, so I looked on Booking.com for a hotel where we could all stay within a certain budget.

 Based on location, price and extras République Hotel seemed like a great choice.
 We booked two rooms of three for €135 a night + €0,78 city tax per person.
 Later it turned out that one girl couldn't come along anymore and we had no problem changing our reservation to one room of three and one of two (at €95 a night).

 Once we got there, we knew we'd chosen the right hotel.
 Personnel was friendly, the rooms were clean and not that small (I'd read about rooms in Paris always being tiny) and we had a decent bathroom.

 We also had a small balcony which actually gave us a nice view on the street below, since the big room was located on the fifth floor.

 The two-person room was also pretty nice, with cartoons on the wall.